Serhij-coder/WocaBot/README.md

   - And missing word
 * Good readability and scalability of code
 * CLI interface
-* Cross platform
+* Cross-platform
   - Windows, macOS and Linux ready.
-* I think it is enaugh.
-Who want to do wocabee anyway? :D
+* I think it is enough.
+Who wants to do wocabee anyway? :D

 ## How To Use